John Bunion Murray: Exposure

 Two people helped expand Murray's range of materials and exposure to viewers.
 One was his general practitioner, Dr. William Rawlings, a local doctor in Sandersville.
 The other was Andy Nasisse, an art professor at the University of Georgia.
 Murray and Dr. William Rawlings met as a result of a routine check up for a minor illness.
 Murray believed that Rawlings offered more than just physical healing, so he frequented Rawlings' office for mental and spiritual advice.
 Along with these visits, Murray would send hundreds of paintings and spirit scripts to Rawlings, who then began to supply Murray with higher quality art materials.
-Murray went from painting on discarded building material with house paint purchased at the local convenience store to painting with tempura paints, markers, watercolors, oil paint sticks, etc.
+Murray went from painting on discarded building material with house paint purchased at the local convenience store to painting with tempera paints, markers, watercolors, oil paint sticks, etc.

 Murray's greatest advocate may have been Krista Lamar, Dr. Rawlings' wife.
 She bought supplies for Rawlings to give to Murray and even introduced Murray to Andy Nasisse, an art professor at the University of Georgia.
 Through Nasisse, Murray was introduced to Phyllis Kind of the Phyllis Kind Gallery in New York.
 After she agreed to represent Murray in her gallery, his work became internationally known and exhibited around the world.

-Once he was diagnosed with prostate cancer in the mid-1980's, he began to make work furiously, feeling as though he was running out of time.
+Once he was diagnosed with prostate cancer in the mid-1980s, he began to make work furiously, feeling as though he was running out of time.
 This and Murray's increased exposure to medical drawings and hospitals, in accordance with his treatment, altered his work in the last four to five years of his life.
 His work focused more on warfare and biological uncertainty which Murray felt stirring within him.
 As a result, his once iconic, compartmentalized style began to blur and serpentine shapes manifested over the background.
 He died at the Memorial Hospital in Washington County, GA on 18 September 1988.